TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 Yes.

 Applications should securely cache access tokens until they expire.

-Reusing tokens reduces unnecessary network traffic and improves application performance.
+Caching improves performance while reducing unnecessary traffic to the authorization server.

 ---

 ## Can multiple services share one access token?

 They can, provided they belong to the same trusted application and security boundary.

-However, Atlas Commerce recommends issuing separate credentials for independent applications whenever practical to simplify auditing and credential rotation.
+However, Atlas Commerce recommends registering separate applications whenever practical to simplify credential management, auditing, and permission assignment.

 ---

-## Can I use sandbox credentials in production?
+## Can I use Sandbox credentials in Production?

 No.

-Sandbox and production environments are completely isolated.
-Each environment requires its own application registration and credentials.
+Sandbox and Production environments are completely isolated.

+Each environment has its own:

+- Client credentials
+- Authorization server
+- Access tokens
+- API endpoints

+Credentials issued for one environment are never valid in another.

 ---